Methodology used by Oxford Economics [i] in calculating BP’s impact on the UK economy

 The economic impacts measured in this study are quantified using three metrics.
 These are:

-In order to quantify BP’s indirect, induced and capital expenditure impacts, the analysis in this report is based on ONS analytical input-output (IO) tables. [iii] These tables can be used to estimate the impact on other industrial sectors as a result of BP’s spend on inputs of goods and services and fixed assets, and BP’s employees’ spend at leisure and retail outlets.
+In order to quantify BP’s indirect and capital expenditure impacts, the analysis in this report is based on ONS analytical input-output (IO) tables. [iii] These tables can be used to estimate the impact on other industrial sectors as a result of BP’s spend on inputs of goods and services and fixed assets.
 IO tables can be employed to create industry multipliers, through the so-called Leontief system. [iv] Under the Leontief system, multipliers are calculated through a series of manipulations of the IO matrix.

 The first manipulation is the creation of a base coefficients matrix, known as an ‘A’ matrix for the UK.
 In this matrix, every cell is expressed as a proportion of that industry’s output; for instance, any value in the mining column is expressed as a proportion of total mining output, and so on for each industry.
 The second step is creating an identity matrix, known as an ‘I’ matrix, whereby all values are zero except for when the consuming industry (columns) and the producing industry (rows) are the same; these cells are given a value of 1.
 The third action is the subtraction of the ‘A’ matrix from the ‘I’ matrix.
 The final manipulation is the inversion of the matrix produced in step three.
 The result of these matrix calculations is a table whereby the values represent the individual cross-multipliers for each sector, presenting the impact on each producing industry (row) of an increase by 1 unit of output in a consuming industry (column).
 The total multiplier for each consuming industry is the sum of the multipliers in the relevant column.

-An average annual exchange rate for 2017 of 1.2890 USD per GBP was used to convert currency values where necessary. [vii]
+An average annual exchange rate for 2018 of 1.3357 USD per GBP was used to convert currency values where necessary. [vii]

-[ii] GDP is the most commonly used aggregate measure of total economic activity in the UK (and elsewhere).
+[ii] GDP is the most commonly used aggregate measure of total economic activity in the UK and elsewhere.
 It is used to assess the economy’s growth rate and whether the economy has entered or exited a recession.
 It is the sum of gross value added across all firms and sectors in the UK, plus the net of taxes and subsidies.

 The following terms are used in the report on BP’s impact on the UK economy.
 Every effort has been made to align reported figures with Office for National Statistics (ONS) norms.